BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * Press “OK”
 * You will see the new column name, **Customer First Name** is added right next to the “Customer Name” column.
-* Repeat top 2 procedures, but for the new column name, type: **Customer Last Name**.
+* Repeat first 2 procedures, but for the new column name, type: **Customer Last Name**.
 * Under the expression type: <mark> split(value,' ')[1]</mark>

 ![Exploratory Analysis](4.2.jpg)